ted-wq-x/gql/README.md

 it is being developed to achieve maximum compliance with the ISO/IEC 39075:2024 standard.

 The Sample Queries section on the website aims to progressively demonstrate all GQL language features.

+## License

+This library is distributed under the Apache License 2.0.